KefanPing/Outfit_Recommendation_Project/README.md

 │   └── tutorial.png
 ├── proposal.md   # Our original proposal
 ├── py   # All you need to run the app
-│   ├── recognition_module.py   # A module which contains functions and classes to generate the GUI │   └── ui_module.py   # A module which contains the function to run the app └── requirements.txt # The packages
+│   ├── recognition_module.py   # A module that contains functions and classes to generate the GUI │   └── ui_module.py   # A module that contains the function to run the app └── requirements.txt # The packages
 ```